PowahNull/Destroy-Industiralised/README.md

-# This is the 1.21.1 Neoforge branch
+# 1.21.1 Neoforge
+Destroy is in the process of being ported to 1.21.1 This will take a LONG LONG time

 # Destroy
 Destroy-Industiralised is a fork of petrolpark's Destroy addon for the Create mod.
 This version focuses on stability and adding new advanced industry